shawn-grant/caribbean-microsoft-internship/README.md

 Applications are done on the Microsoft Careers page.
 Internship roles typically open around October to March each year.
 As of writing, not all roles are officially open to the Caribbean, only the ones above.
 > NB: There are hundreds of available spots for each role.

-### Requirements
+### Internship Requirements
-- Be in university, pursuing a bachelors or masters
+- Be in university, pursuing a bachelors or masters in Computer Science, IT or related field.
-- Have atleast 1 semester remaining after the summer (Drop or add courses to qualify if its your last year)
+- Have atleast 1 semester remaining after the summer.
+- Click each role above for more specific requirements.

 ### Timeline
 - After applying, you can expect to hear back around 2 weeks, although it can take up to a month for some.